wavy5599/AI/readme.md

 # Wavy'sBot 🌊🤖
+Warning: You cannot access the chat bot unless you have the administrator password and server access

+This code is licensed under David Morris intellectual property

 **Wavy’sBot** is a secure, full-stack AI chatbot powered by OpenAI’s GPT-4o model.
 It runs on a Flask backend and connects to a clean, responsive front-end interface where users can chat in real time — but only after passing a password gate.
 Password protection is securely handled through backend validation and stored privately using environment variables.